pingcap/docs/tune-operating-system.md

 > **Note:**
 >
-> + The default configuration of the CentOS 7 operating system is suitable for most services running under moderate workload.
+> + The default configuration of the CentOS 7 operating system is suitable for most services running under moderate workloads.
 Adjusting the performance of a particular subsystem might negatively affects other subsystems.
-Therefore, before tuning the system, back up all user data and configuration information;
+Therefore, before tuning the system, back up all the user data and configuration information.
-> + Fully test all the changes in the test environment before applying to the production environment.
+> + Fully test all the changes in the test environment before applying them to the production environment.

 ## Performance analysis methods

-System tuning must be based on the results of system performance analysis, so this document first lists common methods for performance analysis.
+System tuning must be based on the results of system performance analysis.
+This section lists common methods for performance analysis.

 ### In 60 seconds

 [*Linux Performance Analysis in 60,000 Milliseconds*](http://www.brendangregg.com/Articles/Netflix_Linux_Perf_Analysis_60s.pdf) is published by the author Brendan Gregg and the Netflix Performance Engineering team.
-All used tools can be obtained from the official release of Linux.
+All tools used can be obtained from the official release of Linux.
 You can analyze outputs of the following list items to troubleshoot most common performance issues.

 + `uptime`
 + `dmesg | tail`